Last Update: 8 March 2026.

 If you want to find out specific details about the aircraft you’ll be flying on, including its registration code, you can check this information on the airline’s website or through aircraft tracking platforms like Flightradar or FlightAware.
 These websites provide insights into the aircraft’s history and its previous flights.

-For instance, if you visit FlightAware and input the registration code A6-EQO, the platform will provide information about the airline and, most importantly, the current location and route of the aircraft.
+If you visit FlightAware and input the registration code A6-EQO, the platform will provide information about the airline and, most importantly, the current location and route of the aircraft.

 By scrolling down to the flight history or past flights section, you can view the various routes it has taken over the last few weeks.
 In the current instance, you can see that it is currently en route to Dubai from Brussels, with its next flight heading to Haneda.
 Looking at the past week, you’ll find that it has flown to Washington, Geneva, London Heathrow, and Riyadh.